-Our open submission period for full-length poetry manuscripts, chapbooks, and pretty much anything you want to throw at us runs each year from March 1 – June 1.
-Manuscripts to be published are announced by September.
+Our submission period for manuscripts of any length and any genre runs each year from March 1 through June 1.
+The manuscript(s) to be published will be announced by October each year.
 Added bonus: As the Library of Congress has acquired all SRP books, the selected title(s) will reside among history’s greatest writers—in perpetuity—in the Rare Book and Special Collections vault in the world’s biggest library.

 A REASON TO SMILE